WELCOME TO MY HOMEPAGE

 Email your order to me with your address and explaining to whom you would like the book/s dedicating: email@example.com

 There have been several venues on Anglesey in North Wales selling signed copies.
-The Ucheldre Arts Centre in Holyhead still has four copies.
-Unfortunately all other venues are now sold out!
+Unfortunately all venues are now sold out!
+You can only get signed copies from me.

 REVIEW BY ONLINE BOOKCLUB 3 out of 4 stars Review by Lest92